25 Hotel Pools You’ll Never Want to Leave

 Phinda Mountain Lodge, South Africa

-Whether you’re paddling around your own private plunge pool, or lounging in the lodge’s rim flow pool (which copies the curves of the mountains around you), whatever you do, don’t wear your swimming goggles… You’ll want clear sight of the KwaZulu-Natal landscape, of stars shining like you’ve never seen before and of Africa’s Big Five—lions, leopards, elephants, rhino’s and buffalo—who call this savannah their home.
+Whether you’re paddling around your own private plunge pool or lounging in the lodge’s rim flow pool (which copies the curves of the mountains around you), whatever you do, don’t wear your swimming goggles… You’ll want clear sight of the KwaZulu-Natal landscape, of stars shining as you’ve never seen before, and of Africa’s Big Five—lions, leopards, elephants, rhinos, and buffalo—who call this savannah their home.

 Tabacon, Costa Rica

 Tabacon spoils swimmers for choice, starting with five pools (a swim-up bar, thermal water slide, and volcano views included), then incorporating a series of natural thermal river pools, linked by waterfalls and varying in size, temperature and seclusion—all surrounded by lush Costa Rica rainforest.

 Aureum Palace, Myanmar

 Because the Aureum Palace has a unique position in Myanmar’s Archaeological Preservation Zone, when you’re soaking in its lakeside pool, you’re soaking up sights of Bagan’s ancient temples, accented by rousing sunrises, sizzling sunsets, and often magical hot air balloons.
 Should you want a change of scenery, you can take yourself off to your very own temple, dedicated to heavenly massages—the spa is a replica of a local 11th-century temple.

 Famed for its panoramic position, Villa Fanari’s pool is part enclosed in a cavern, part out in the open air, gazing out over Santorini’s caldera with its shimmering blue water.
 The sunsets here are some of the most incredible you’ll ever see, and we save them for the last two nights of our adventure through the Greek Isles.